 More and more tech companies are setting up in New Zealand each year, with all of these requiring talented staff in order to drive growth and deliver a high-quality service.
 Unfortunately, the country isn't blessed with an abundance of tech professionals, which has led to significant shortages in key areas such as cybersecurity.
 In fact, Immigration New Zealand has added many tech roles to its short and long term skill shortages lists, with some of these including:

 - Business analysts

 - Software engineers

 - Security specialists

 The shortage has resulted in specialists being brought in from overseas, but it also provides opportunities for skilled workers of any nationality to find the jobs they want, and get paid handsomely for it.
 With the typical tech salary in the field of computer system design more than twice the national average, according to the Ministry of Business, Innovation and Employment, there's certainly a lot of incentive for Kiwis to pursue the education required to break into the sector.

 Where are the jobs?

 For the bigger tech-focused enterprises, there's a lot of choice in terms of specialisation.
-Everything from interactive gaming to IT assistance can be found in the Land of the Long White Cloud, making it a great place for IT&T professionals to find opportunity and fulfilling roles.
+Everything from interactive gaming to IT assistance can be found in the Land of the Long White Cloud, making it a great place for tech and digital professionals to find opportunity and fulfilling roles.

-For more information, get in touch with the team at Talent today.
+For more information, get in touch with our team at Talent today.